Kinvey/android-sdk/README.md

 [Kinvey](https://www.progress.com/kinvey) is a high-productivity serverless application development platform that provides developers tools to build robust, multi-channel applications utilizing a cloud backend and front-end SDKs.
 As a platform, Kinvey provides many solutions to common development needs, such as a data store, data integration, single sign-on integration, and file storage.
 With Kinvey, developers can focus on building what provides value for their app - the user experience (UX) and business logic of the application.
 This approach increases developer productivity and aims to enable higher quality apps by leveraging Kinvey's pre-built components.

+# Features

+The Kinvey Android SDK repository represents the package that can be used to develop Android apps on the Kinvey platform.
+The Kinvey SDK is developed using a mix of Kotlin and Java code, with a gradual transition being made to a completely Kotlin codebase.

+## Contents

+The following is a high-level overview of the most important projects in the solution:

+* `java-api-core` The core of the library.
+Most of the library functionality is written here.
+This project contains most of the underlying networking, user management, caching logic.
+Things that are Android-platform specific are represented as interfaces / abstract classes, and implemented in the `android-lib` library described below.
+* `android-lib`: The wrapper library for Android, built on top of `java-api-core`.
+All the Android-specific implementation is located here, and most of the classes in this library extend from the ones in `java-api-core`.

+## Using the SDK

+Refer to the Kinvey [DevCenter](http://devcenter.kinvey.com/android) for guides and documentation on using Kinvey.

 # Releases

 Versioning of the Kinvey SDK follows the guidelines stated in [Semantic Version 2.0.0](http://semver.org/).